Durand Stone: Contents

 The inscription, in Old Babylonian cuneiform script, was translated by Henry Rawlinson to read: "The palace of Rimum, servant of (the god) Inzak, (and) man of (the tribe of) Agarum".

 Inzak, son of Enki, was a principal god of Bahrain, and the Durand Stone provides archaeological evidence for identifying these islands as 'the abode of the blessed' of Dilmun referred to by Sumerian literature.

 History

-Originally housed in the "holy of holies" of the Madrasseh-i Daood mosque (now destroyed) in Bilad Al Qadeem, it was spotted in 1878 by Captain Edward Law Durand (first-assistant resident to the Persian Gulf Residency), who tricked the mullahs into releasing it to him by telling them it was a fire-worshipper's stone and therefore unIslamic.
-The stone itself, a diorite, is believed to originate from Oman or southeastern Iran.
+Originally housed in the "holy of holies" (perhaps the Mihrab) of the Madrasseh-i Daood mosque (now destroyed) in Bilad Al Qadeem, it was acquired in 1878 by Captain Edward Law Durand who told the local "Moolahs" that the stone was used by "fire worshippers" and offering money to repair the mosque in exchange for taking it.
+The stone itself was reportedly removed by a slave of "Sheikh Ahmed."

-The contents of the inscription helped archaeologists conclude that Bahrain was the location of the Dilmun civilization.

 Today

-According to the records of Charles Belgrave, the Durand Stone was destroyed during the Second World War.
+According to the records of Charles Belgrave, the Durand Stone was destroyed during World War II.
 A replica of the Durand Stone lies in the Bahrain National Museum.